rufilboss/hashnodeblog/clhmhaa1o000809mhewwu2a6l.md

 # Understanding an API Gateway

 An API gateway acts as a single entry point for all requests to the microservices, handling tasks such as authentication, rate limiting, and load balancing.
 It acts as a layer of abstraction between the client and the microservices, allowing for greater flexibility and ease of use.

-In the context of splitting a monolith into microservices, the API gateway is essential for several reasons:
+When splitting a monolith into microservices, the API gateway is essential for several reasons:

 ## Decoupling the Monolith